COSC3020/theory-vs-practice-aPannell064/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

-      Probably most obvious answer is that constants get ignored when we are doing asymptotic analysis.
+      Probably the most obvious answer is that constants get ignored when we are doing asymptotic analysis.
 There are going to be hidden term added onto the complexity and other constants that get multiplied with the time complexity.
 These do matter for finite values of n.